Apprenticeship vs University – Which One is Right for You?

 3. Australia’s ageing workforce means high numbers of skilled workers are retiring, leaving gaping holes that need to be filled by qualified tradespeople.

 Fortunately, the government has taken notice of shortfalls in skilled workforces and is providing funding for training programs and initiatives designed to encourage students to pursue trades.

-The government has also established initiatives to encourage businesses to provide work placement opportunities for students.
+The government has also established initiatives to encourage businesses to provide student work placement opportunities.

 How do graduate employment statistics compare between uni and trade courses?

 Students who believe that a university degree is a guarantee of a career in their chosen industry may find themselves sorely disappointed.
 Just 68.1% of university Bachelor degree graduates find full-time employment within four months of completing their degree.

 By comparison, 86.6% of Certificate III graduates find meaningful employment in their chosen sector upon completion of their qualification.

 Get on board now for the unprecedented building boom

 Australia is currently in the midst of an unprecedented building boom, particularly on the east coast.